-- 1. To equip students with the principles of Indian Contract Act 1872 - 2.
-To make students understand special contracts such as indemnity, Guarantee, Bailment, Pledge, Agency contracts and sale of goods Act - 3.
-To explain the provisions of Indian Partnership and Companies Act - 4.
-To make the students familiar with the provisions of Negotiable Instruments Act - 5.
+- 1. To equip students with the principles of Indian Contract Act 1872; - 2.
+To explain the provisions of Indian Partnership Act 1932; - 3.
+To make students familiar with the provisions of Companies Act 2013; - 4.
+To make students understand the Sale of Goods Act 1930; and - 5.
 To provide knowledge over the Income tax and Information Technology Acts.

-UNIT I: INTRODUCTION, INDIAN CONTRACT ACT, 1872
+UNIT I: INDIAN CONTRACT ACT, 1872

-Introduction - Overview of Business laws in India - sources of business law - The Indian Contract Act 1872: Definition of a Contract and its essentials, Formation of a valid Contract - Offer and Acceptance, Consideration, Capacity to Contract, Free consent, and Legality of object.

-Performance of a contract- Discharge of contract - Remedies for breach of contract - Quasi-Contracts.
+Introduction - Overview of Business laws in India - Sources of Business Law - The Indian Contract Act 1872: Definition of a Contract and its essentials, Formation of a valid Contract - Offer and Acceptance, Consideration, Capacity to Contract, Free consent, and Legality of object.Performance of a contract- Discharge of contract - Remedies for breach of contract - Quasi-Contracts.